cloudamqp/lavinmq/README.md

 A message queue server that implements the AMQP 0-9-1 protocol.
 Written in [Crystal](https://crystal-lang.org/).

-Aims to be very fast, has low RAM requirements, handles extremely long queues, many connections, and requires minimal configuration.
+Aims to be very fast, has low RAM requirements, handles very long queues, many connections, and requires minimal configuration.

+## Performance

+A single m6g.large EC2 instance, with a GP3 EBS drive (XFS formatted), can sustain about 600.000 messages/s (16 byte msg body, single queue, single producer, single consumer).
+A single producer can push 1.200.000 msgs/s and if there's no producers auto-ack consumers can receive 1.000.000 msgs/s.

+Enqueueing 10 million messages only uses 80MB RAM.
+8000
+connection uses only about 400 MB RAM.
+Declaring 100.000 queues uses about 100 MB RAM.
+About 1.600 bindings per second can be made to non-durable queues, and about 1000 bindings/second to durable queues.

 ## Implementation